 In the early 1990s, Australia paid a high price for the excesses of the 1980s with what Paul Keating famously called “the recession we had to have”.
 As economic hard times hit the fine dining scene, several iconic restaurants closed, including Fanny’s in Melbourne’s Lonsdale Street.
 The restaurant had been opened in 1960 by Gloria and Blyth Staley but the self-consciously upmarket positioning worked against Fanny’s in the new economic climate.
 More

 An Australian Institute of Health and Welfare report in 1994 quoted industry sources that put 1992 market shares of butter and margarine at 26.1 per cent and 73.9 per cent respectively.
-By 2015, margarine sales were declining.
-Roy Morgan research showed that butter was making a comeback, with more people buying butter than margarine.
+In the late ’90s margarine sales began to decline.
+In 2015 Roy Morgan research showed that butter was making a comeback, with more people buying butter than margarine.
+More

 By this time Australia had 5541 supermarkets and 402 convenience stores.
 However, according to an Australian Supermarket Institute survey in 1992, although 36% of people were buying fresh fruit and vegetables at supermarkets, 56% were still buying at greengrocers.